Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Discretization

 is introduced.
 Because $\mbu$ is solenoidal, this does not modify the strong formulation of the governing equations in Eq.~\eqref{eq:ns2nd}. \begin{remark} While $\mbu$ is solenoidal, this does not mean that the \fem approximation $\mbu_h$ necessarily is solenoidal everywhere in $\grid \times (0,T]$.
-We refer to \cite{Piatowski:2018} for a scheme that provides this property with the usage of Raviart-Thomas elements. \end{remark} Denoted by $\mbu_h, \tilde{\mbu}_h \in [V_{h, \mbu}]^d$ are the \fem velocity field and auxiliary velocity field respectively, while $\tilde{P}_h, \delta P_h, \in V_{h, P}$ represented the \fem approximation of the pressure and auxiliary pressure difference.
+We refer to~\cite{Piatowski:2018} for a scheme that provides this property with the usage of Raviart-Thomas elements. \end{remark} Denoted by $\mbu_h, \tilde{\mbu}_h \in [V_{h, \mbu}]^d$ are the \fem velocity field and auxiliary velocity field respectively, while $\tilde{P}_h, \delta P_h, \in V_{h, P}$ represented the \fem approximation of the pressure and auxiliary pressure difference.
 Moreover, the zero-mean pressure field will be represented by $P_h$.
+Before proceeding, we introduce some auxiliary notation to account for the decoupled algorithms used in Algs.\ref{alg:DG}-\ref{alg:FEM}.
+This is due to a Strang splitting which utilized by evaluating the discrete NS equations at time-step $t^{n+\tfrac{1}{2}}$, then solving the CH equations at time $t^{n+1}$, and then again solving the NS equations at time $t^{n+1}$.
+To facilitate the decoupled evaluation lag, we introduce:

+which will be used for the phase-field related variables $\pf_h, \mb{S}_h, \mb{J}_h$, the two later are discrete symbols used to describe the density-flux and surface tension introduced with Eq.~\eqref{eq:normalizedCH} and for particular forms of the surface tensions in Eqs.~\eqref{eq:korteweg} and \eqref{eq:sigma1}.
+We then proceed with the discrete formulation.
 The auxiliary velocity field $\tilde{\mbu}_h^n$ is the solution of the weak form of Eq.~\eqref{eq:ns2}: